-As we noted yesterday, Tuesday and Monday, eDiscovery Daily published 74 posts related to eDiscovery case decisions and activities over the past year, covering 62 unique cases!
-Yesterday, we looked back at cases related to social media discovery, technology assisted review and the first part of the cases relating to sanctions and spoliation.
-Today, let’s take a look back at the remaining cases related to sanctions and spoliation.
+As we noted yesterday, Tuesday and Monday, eDiscovery Daily published 78 posts related to eDiscovery case decisions and activities over the past year, covering 62 unique cases!
+Yesterday, we looked back at cases related to possession, custody and control, subpoena of cloud provider data, waiver of privilege and the first part of the cases relating to sanctions and spoliation.
+Today, let’s take a look back at the remaining sanctions and spoliation cases.

 We grouped those cases into common subject themes and will review them over the next few posts.
 Perhaps you missed some of these?
 Now is your chance to catch up!

 But first, it’s also worth noting that Tom O’Connor and I will be discussing some of these cases – and what the legal profession can learn from those rulings – on TODAY’S webcast Important eDiscovery Case Law Decisions of 2017 and Their Impact on 2018 at noon CT (1pm ET, 10am PT).
 The webcast is CLE accredited in selected states, so come check it out!

 SPOLIATION / SANCTIONS